Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 Morrowind Optimization Patch (MOP) does two things: it noticeably improves performance and fixes mesh errors.

 1. [Download Correct UV Rocks](http://mw.modhistory.com/download-56-12003)
      - *Note: Every now and then the servers of Morrowind Modding History are down.
-If that is the case then a mirror can be found [here](https://web.archive.org/web/20161103112615/mw.modhistory.com/download-56-12003).*
+If that is the case, then a mirror can be found [here](https://web.archive.org/web/20161103112615/mw.modhistory.com/download-56-12003).*

 2. Extract the *Meshes* folder to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.